squareRoot3/GraphArena/README.md

 }
 ```

-## LLM Evaluation
+## Reproducing Evaluation Results

-To reproduce the results in our manuscript, unzip `final_results.zip` and run `score_LLM.ipynb`.
+To reproduce the results presented in our manuscript, please follow these steps:

+1. Unzip `final_results.zip`.
+2. Run the following scripts in sequence:
+- `reproduce_table1.ipynb`
+- `reproduce_figure2.py`
+- `reproduce_figure3.py`
+- `reproduce_figure4.py`

+Please note that the plotting process may take a few minutes to complete.

 ### Case Demonstration

-The full dataset of problems and their corresponding LLM responses is available in `GraphArena_all.json`.
+The full dataset of problems and their corresponding LLM responses is available in `final_results/GraphArena_all.json`.
 This JSON file organizes the data as follows:

 ```
 {